-You will need to connect the CPU's fan cable to the fan power connector on the board.
-Locate the fan connector (e.g. FAN1) on the motherboard.
-Plug the CPU's fan cable into the fan connector.
-There will be a plastic clip assembly similar to that of the ATX power connector that will force you to connect the fan cable correctly.
+If you have an active cooler, you will also need to connect the CPU's cooling fan cable to the cooling fan power connector on the board.
+Locate the cooling fan connector (e.g. FAN1) on the motherboard.
+Plug the CPU's cooling fan cable into the cooling fan connector on the board.
+There will be a plastic clip assembly similar to that of the ATX power connector that will force you to connect the fan cable correctly see Figure 2-17 below.